 I would look at pictures of South Americans in their native garb and think, how festive!

-I would look at pictures of the sacred cows wandering around Indian streets and think, they're so silly -- we would never have anything like that in this country!
+I would look at pictures of the sacred cows wandering around Indian streets and think, they're so silly -- we would never have sacred cows in this country -- we're too commonsensical!

 I would look at pictures of the New Years' festivities in China with lines of men inside dragon floats, making them swirl around, and think, that looks like fun!